Open Science

 Borgesius, F. Z., Gray, J., & van Eechoud, M. (2016).
 Open Data, Privacy, and Fair Information Principles: Towards a Balancing Framework.
 10.15779/Z389S18

-Discussion questions: Do you use or create personal or private data in your research?
+Discussion questions: Do you use or create personal or private data in your research or do you expect you will?

 Sensitive Data